tbmreza/poster-lang/DRAFT.md

 for our time-travel support purposes, we'll start with list-based Env instead of hashmaps. we'll explore hybrid implementation in time.

+at the beginning of the execution, env is minimal, the continuation is the whole program. when the execution halts, env normally has grown larger, the continuation is identity function. stepping back means popping [history], stepping forward means proceeding cps to expr

 ## See also
 - https://visualgo.net/en